Sometimes I feel like I am going mad!

 I will introduce you to another one of them next time.
 Until then, be kind to yourself and make friends with your 'inner critic.'
 Doesn't mean you have to agree with them or like what they say or do, just try to see them as someone you have created to teach you something very important about your inner self.

 Until next time, this is Critical Critic and me signing off.
-We are going to do some out of her comfort zone.
+We are going to do something out of her comfort zone.
 That'll get the tongues wagging.

 PLEASE FEEL FREE TO COMMENT BELOW.
 I LOVE YOUR FEEDBACK.